docQodly/docs/docs/studio/pageLoaders/events.md

 Events serve as a mechanism for initiating specific actions, often employed to trigger particular behaviors.
 They collaborate with various actions to establish dynamic interactions within an application.

 For instance, when a user interacts with a webpage by clicking a button, you have the flexibility to determine the response, whether it involves invoking a function or opening another webpage.
-Furthermore, events can be activated in response to [updates in a qodlysource](#qodly-source-events).
+Furthermore, events can be activated in response to [updates in a Qodly Source](#qodly-source-events).

 Within Qodly Studio, events play a pivotal role in executing code on the Qodly web server, without requiring any supplementary JavaScript.